Derek Winnert

 ‘Harness my zebras – gift of the Nubian King!
 This Carpenter shall learn that he cannot hold a man from Mary Magdalene!’

-A silent Biblical epic that opens with an orgy!
+A silent biblical epic that opens with an orgy!
 The King of Kings (1927) could only be a Cecil B DeMille production.
-It has two two-colour Technicolor sequences, the opening and resurrection scenes, in the two-colour process invented by Herbert Kalmus.
+It has two two-tone Technicolor sequences, the opening and resurrection scenes, in the two-colour process invented by Herbert Kalmus.

-The King of Kings is spectacularly filmed, particularly the Crucifixion (filmed in two-strip Technicolor) and Jesus’s appearance to the disciples afterwards.
+The King of Kings is spectacularly filmed, particularly the opening and the Resurrection scenes (both filmed in two-tone Technicolor), the Crucifixion and Jesus’s appearance to the disciples afterwards.
 It is noted also for the scene where Christ cures a blind girl.
+Other sequences were tinted sepia or yellow, with hand colouring of the torch flames in the blue-tinted scene of Jesus’s arrest.

 No need to heed John Steinbeck’s sour warning: ‘Saw the film – loved the book’.